petrepan/geosearch/README.md

 # geosearch
-geosearch is weather app that provides real time information about a particular location.
+geosearch is weather app that provides real time information about a particular location, information upto the next seven days of the location.